-Graduates from CMU-Q are highly sought-after.
-Most choose careers in top organizations in Qatar and around the world, and many have pursued graduate studies.
-With ten graduating classes, the total number of alumni is nearly 700.
+Graduates from CMU-Q are making a deep impact in Qatar and around the world.
+Most choose careers in top organizations, and many have completed graduate studies.
+A growing number are pursuing entrepreneurial projects.
+With 11 graduating classes, the total number of alumni is nearly 800.

 Early in 1995, His Highness Sheikh Hamad Bin Khalifa Al Thani, now the Father Emir, shared a vision with Her Highness Sheikha Moza bint Nasser while sitting under a tent at Umm Qrayba farm.
 Together, they conceived a plan for the future development of their country that would provide Qatari citizens with a greater choice in education, health and social progress.
 To turn this dream into reality, they founded Qatar Foundation for Education, Science and Community Development.
 Today, Qatar Foundation leads the human, social, and economic development of Qatar through education and research.Learn More about Qatar Foundation

 Carnegie Mellon University in Qatar is led by the dean, who reports to the provost of Carnegie Mellon University.

 Dean, Harry B. and James H. Higgins Professor of Operations Research

 Associate Dean; Associate Professor, Accounting and Experimental Economics